Library of America: Critical reception

-The LOA has been satirized as "confer[ing] value on writers by encasing their work in handsome black-jacketed covers with a stripe of red, white, and blue on the spine."
+The LOA has been satirized by the essayist Arthur Krystal as "confer[ing] value on writers by encasing their work in handsome black-jacketed covers with a stripe of red, white, and blue on the spine."
+The oft-perceived requirement that writers have passed from the scene led to one wry comment that "one sympathizes with the directors of a publishing venture increasingly dependent on the idea that great American writers just can't die fast enough."
 The series even prompted a mocking poem that began:

 It's like heaven: you've got to dieTo get there.
 And you can't be sure.The publisher might go out of business.